StephenHogsten/Punterest/README.md

 - [X] validate image before saving pin (in client)
 - [ ] validate image before saving pin (in server)
 - [ ] paging for the pins (this probably keeps masonry from freaking out)
+- [ ] display saving error messages
+- [ ] make a starter repo for myself